 The oil and gas industry is very competitive in the areas where the Corporation currently operates and may operate in the future.
-The Corporation competes for reserve acquisitions, licences and concessions, and skilled technical personnel with a substantial number of other oil and gas companies, many of which may have greater technical or financial resources.
+The Corporation competes for the potential acquisition of new oil and gas assets and for skilled technical personnel with a substantial number of other oil and gas companies, many of which may have greater technical or financial resources.